 The Royal Lifestyle

-On top of her professional duties and personal priorities, the Duchess of Cambridge is a wife and a mother of a young son.
+On top of her professional duties and personal priorities, the Duchess of Cambridge is a wife and a mother.
 She employs a part-time housekeeper and a part-time nanny, which certainly helps.
-Nevertheless, even with someone watching George so she can check e-mails or picking up groceries so she can go out for a walk with the pram, Kate’s life has responsibilities, duties, and requirements very different from our own.
+Nevertheless, even with someone watching George and Charlotte so she can check e-mails or picking up groceries so she can go out for a walk with the pram, Kate’s life has responsibilities, duties, and requirements very different from our own.

 So when the question comes up, as it inevitably does, of “what does Kate do all day?”
 I explain these things to them.
 Royals lead lives we cannot fully understand, because they are very secret, and very different from unroyal lives.
 To some, it seems an easy, unstressful, charmed life filled with manicures and holidays.
 To others, it seems a frightful burden masked in great clothes.

 - The Duchess of Cambridge and the Countess of Wessex Host Commonwealth Fashion Exchange Reception - February 19, 2018